April 3rd, 2017 – By: William Larsen – Civilians News – “News For All Views” – Social Security VS Retirement Savings: Saving For Retirement In 2017 –

 Very rarely do you hear this type of rhetoric on mainstream media networks.
 In fact, you rarely hear this type of rhetoric in social settings, or even in public education.
 This is occurring for a variety of reasons, both professional and personal.
 However, it’s time Americans “bit the bullet” and began having a national conversation about retirement and retirees.

-As little as 10 years ago, the old “adage,” was, “30 and out.”
+As little as 10 years ago, “the old adage was, ’30 and out.'”
 This concept basically stated that careers in the private sector, should typically last 30 years.
-It was then assumed, that after that length of a career, a person could collect a pension or Social Security benefits…….
+It was then assumed, that after that length of a career, a person could collect a pension, or Social Security benefits…….
 Yet, this issue is no longer so cut and dry….
-In fact, in many ways government Social Security today has grown nearly congruent with the “pension systems,” of the 60’s, 70’s and 80’s.
-However, many of these pension systems, simply no longer exist.
+In fact, in many ways government Social Security today has grown nearly congruent with the “pension systems,” of the 1960’s, 70’s and 80’s. … And that is frightening….. because many of those pension systems, simply no longer exist.

-For this reason, I personally fear that one day Social Security might collapse, very much in the same way pensions collapsed 10, 20 and 30 years ago.
+For this reason, I personally fear that one day Social Security might collapse as well, perhaps very much in the same way pensions collapsed 10, 20 and 30 years ago.
 These pension funds, in Detroit for example, often grew overpopulated and simply collapsed over time.
 This is a very scary conversation, because I personally foresee a similar fate besetting the Social Security system.

 For this reason, I personally believe we don’t talk about retirement savings nearly enough.